Dvir570/Geographic-Application---OOP-course/README.md

 #### Update by DB ####
 This page is allowing to upload a database file (with 46 columns) to the current database.
   1. Menu
-  2. DB clear, DB save csv, DB save kml buttons.
+  2. DB clear, DB save csv and DB save kml buttons.
   3. Update database via upload a csv file.
 The file should be the one with 46 columns.
   4. Details:
       a. number of records.